 This topic is not applicable to Exadata DB systems.
-For Exadata DB systems, see Backing Up an Exadata Database.
+For Exadata DB systems, see Managing Exadata Database Backups Using bkup_api.

 To back up to the service you'll need to create an Object Storage bucket for the backups, generate a password for the service, install the Oracle Database Cloud Backup Module, and then configure RMAN to send backups to the service.
 The backup module is a system backup to tape (SBT) interface that’s tightly integrated with RMAN, so you can use familiar RMAN commands to perform backup and recovery operations.